logo

 Here's how it works:

-4. Tax Benefits: Insurance policies taken under MWPA may also offer tax benefits, both in terms of premiums paid and the proceeds received, subject to the prevailing tax laws in India.
+• Tax Benefits: Insurance policies taken under MWPA may also offer tax benefits, both in terms of premiums paid and the proceeds received, will be entirely tax free u/s 10 (10D) subject to the prevailing tax laws in India.

-Health insurance is an insurance product which covers medical and surgical expenses of an insured individual or his/her Family (if they are covered) upto the available SUM ASSUED and Bonuses if Any.
-It reimburses the expenses incurred due to illness or injury or pays the care provider of the insured individual directly.
-It Also provide the pre and post expenses to the Individual, after hospitalization (Depending upon the wordings of the policy)
+Health insurance is an insurance product which covers medical and surgical expenses of an insured individual or his/her Family (if they are covered) upto the available sum assured and bonuses if Any.
+It reimburses the expenses incurred due to illness or injury.
+It also provides the pre and post hospitalization expenses to the individual, depending upon the wordings of the policy.

 Importance of Health Insurance